 This introductory module presents an overview of the Web Application Design and Development diploma program and its objectives, as well as the breadth of computer science discipline without programming language specifics.
 Web programming and computer coding students gain a high-level understanding of today’s hardware, software, and applications, as well as a modern view of ethics in the virtual realm.
 Course Prerequisite: None

 WA110 (60 hours)

-This Web Application Design and Development course is an introduction to the latest, industry-leading website development practices.
-It teaches the basics of web development, starting with building basic HyperText Markup Language (HTML) web pages.
-Web Application Design and Development program students learn to edit HTML code using plain text editors, the basics of HTTP(S) and FTP protocols, and troubleshooting techniques.
+This web design course is an introduction to the latest, industry-leading website development practices.
+It teaches computer coding students the basics of web development, starting with building basic HyperText Markup Language (HTML) web pages.
+Hunter Business School students learn to edit HTML code using plain text editors, the basics of HTTP(S) and FTP protocols, and troubleshooting techniques.

-The second part of the course builds upon the Web Application Design and Development program students’ HTML skills and introduces the basics of webpage styling using Cascading Style Sheets (CSS).
+The second part of the computer coding training course builds upon the students’ HTML skills and introduces the basics of webpage styling using Cascading Style Sheets (CSS).
 They learn how to position HTML elements on a webpage, lay out the elements relative to the HTML document and other elements of the page, and style the HTML using predefined CSS values.
-The web programming and coding course also teaches the method of encoding web colors as hexadecimal values and introduces the fundamentals of the Document Object Model.
-Prerequisite: None
+The web design course also teaches the method of encoding web colors as hexadecimal values and introduces the fundamentals of the Document Object Model.
+Course Prerequisite: None

 WA120 (60 hours)

 WA130 (30 hours)